 5.0 stars Missy Jones | San Francisco, CA

 I was with a bunch of friends going on a cycling trip of the Jedediah Smith Memorial Trail which starts at Discovery Park near Old Sacramento, the paved trail follows the American River for 32 miles to Folsom Dam.
 We stopped off at MadCat to pick up a few things and to ask if one of their mechanics could take a look at my bike which that morning was having some issues switching gears smoothly.
-We were an motley dressed group with all of us wearing different popular Batman T-shirt styles.
-Our fashion choices garnered a lot of looks and then questions.
+We were an motley dressed group with all of us wearing different popular Batman t shirts.
+Our batman themed fashion choices garnered a lot of looks and then questions.
 The mechanic who checked out and found the issue with my bike wanted to know where I had bought my Batman T-shirt.
 A great online site called Moon At Midnight, check it out.
 You can even buy Batman workshirts, along with hoodies and sweatshirts for men, women, and kids.
 He was stoked since he had three boys and knew they would love a Batman t-shirt.
 MadCat had everything we needed, the mechanic was terrific, and the prices were not outrageous.
 I will definitely mention the bike shop to my cycling friends.

 4.0 stars Desiree H. | Sacramento, CA

 I had a flat and they were able to fix it within 15 minutes and the cost was very cheap.
 They did not try upsell anything to me and it was a quick and easy process.
 I will definitely come here if I have any more bicycle needs.

 Joe C. pretty much said it all.
 It's usually a good feeling going into Mad Cat Bikes.
 I did have an "issue" in the shop that caused me some emotional stress, but Owner Mike stepped up and offered to make it right.
 I expect everything to be hunky dory without fail.